International Science Prize on Peace and Ecology in the Anthropocene

 • Peace Research and Environmental Studies have coexisted as two research programmes with little conceptual, theoretical and empirical interchange.

-• Paul J. Crutzen, Nobel Laureate in Chemistry, coined the Anthropocene in February 2000 as a New Epoch in Earth’s History.
+• Paul J. Crutzen, Nobel Laureate in Chemistry, coined the Anthropocene concept during a discussion in February 2000 in Cuernavaca as a New Epoch in Earth’s History. (see: Brauch 2025, open access)

-• The Anthropocene Working Group (AWG) proposed in 2019 as its start the years 1945 (first nuclear weapon test in Alomogordo) and 1950 (great acceleration started).
+• The Anthropocene Working Group (AWG) proposed in 2019 as its start the years 1945 (first nuclear weapon test in Alomogordo) and 1950 (when the great acceleration started).

 Goal of the HGB Foundation